 See this year's units.

-The weekend seminars will be held at King’s College London.
+The weekend seminars will be held in Central London.
 The seminars are not compulsory but are very beneficial and provide an excellent opportunity to meet fellow students, the programme director and programme authors.
 The weekend seminars will be audio and video recorded in full and will be accessible to students via the programme website after the event, allowing all students to benefit from the seminars.

 The units come in the form of hard copy print and as PDF documents via the programme website.
 Each unit is designed to be largely self-contained but recommended and further reading will be suggested.
 For each unit students will receive: a package of materials comprising text, copies of key regulations, case law, EU or national guidance and so forth, practical examples, questions and model answers to test your knowledge as you progress.